 How To Create A Google Knowledge Panel

-Have you ever Googled a musical artist or business/brand and saw the right side panel that offers various links, a bio, photos and more?
-That’s called a Google Knowledge Panel and it is an absolute necessity if you represent a professional online brand...
+Have you ever Googled a music artist or business/brand and located the panel on the right side that offers various links about the brand, a biography, images and more?

 1. Create a Google Brand Account.

-3. Optimize Your SEO
+3. Optimize Your Google SEO

 Short yet descriptive, it describes my music brand perfectly.